What is EDI and How Does ShipHawk Work with EDI Providers?

 - Shipping cost (at time of label generation aka billed or accrued shipping cost)

 When ShipHawk transmits this data to NetSuite (aka we update or create an Item Fulfillment record) the above data can transfer over as well.
-From there, the EDI provider can use that information to create an ASN to fulfill the vendor’s requirement.
+From there, the EDI provider can use that information to create an ASN to fulfill the vendor’s requirements.

-A few common EDI providers that ShipHawk customers work with are: SPS Commerce, TrueCommerce, B2B Gateway, MuleSoft, and Dell Boomi.
+A few common EDI providers that ShipHawk customers work with are SPS Commerce, TrueCommerce, B2B Gateway, MuleSoft, and Dell Boomi.

 ShipHawk’s Pain Point articles use questions that our team has been asked over and over again by businesses looking for ways to optimize their fulfillment operation.